 The Department of Comparative Literatures seeks Teaching Assistants in Spring to fill any vacancies for the following year.
-The positions will be advertised on the student employment website Handshake during spring quarter.
+Please check Handshake for any open TA or Reader positions. https://ucdavis.joinhandshake.com/.
+For more information on student employment, please visit UCD's Internship and Career Center.
 Students are expected to apply through Handshake.

 Pedagogy in Comparative Literature